The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I propose that it would be better to operate on the files in question in small chunks, only reading a couple kilobytes into memory at once.
 This is a common practice.
 For instance, Puppet::Util::Checksums.checksum_file reads the file in small chunks for performing the MD5.

-#5 Updated by Anonymous over 1 year ago
+#5 Updated by Anonymous almost 2 years ago

 A portion of this was fixed as part of the work on #22918.
 The